People

 Dr. Daniela Richterova

-Research interests/ expertise: Intelligence and Security Studies, Cold War, counterterrorism, intelligence liaison, Soviet Union/Russia, Central and Eastern Europe, intelligence analysis and policymaking.
+Research interests/ expertise: Intelligence and Security Studies, Cold War, counterterrorism, intelligence liaison, covert action, Soviet Union/Central and Eastern Europe, intelligence analysis and policymaking.

-Dr. David V. Gioe is a British Academy Global Professor and Visiting Professor of Intelligence and International Security in the Department of War Studies at King’s College London.
+Professor David V. Gioe is a British Academy Global Professor and Visiting Professor of Intelligence and International Security in the Department of War Studies at King’s College London.
 He is History Fellow for the Army Cyber Institute at the US Military Academy at West Point and Associate Professor of History.
 David is also Director of Studies for the Cambridge Security Initiative and is co-convener of its International Security and Intelligence program.
 David has been a national security practitioner for 20 years.
-He is a former Central Intelligence Agency operations officer and remains a senior officer in the US Navy Reserve
+He is a former Central Intelligence Agency operations officer and remains a senior officer in the US Navy Reserve.
+He has published peer-reviewed scholarship and commentary on intelligence and national security topics in a wide variety of outlets.
+For more information, visit www.davidvgioe.com.

 Research interests/ expertise: Digital information operations, intelligence and international security studies, history of Anglo-American intelligence and security services, and strategic studies.